mustafaacikyol/Javascript_Projects/README.md

 When the cross button is clicked on the sidebar menu that opens, we remove the 'show-sidebar' class for the sidebar.

+### 6. Modal
+In this project, when you click the open modal button, a modal is opened to cover the entire screen you are on.

+You can close the modal by clicking the cross icon.

+In this project, the class named 'show-modal' is added or removed and the modal is opened and closed via buttons.